-Yogic pranayama, Yoga asana and Meditation have a definitive effect on the Brain Waves.
+Yoga asana, Yogic pranayama and mindfulness meditation have a definitive effect on the brain waves.

-Yoga may have different meanings to different people, and I think most of them would agree that what ties the innumerable types together is their effect on the mind.
-Whatever type of Yoga we practice, the ultimate goal is the same: to overcome the mental chatter through dissociation of thoughts and concentration on one’s own breathing.
+Whatever type of mindfulness we may practice, the ultimate goal is the same: to overcome the mental chatter through dissociation of thoughts and concentration on one’s own breathing.

 Brain waves are electrical impulses generated by groups of neurons firing concurrently.
 Recorded on electroencephalographs (EEG), brain waves are classified according to their frequency.

 Different parts of the brain can function at various frequencies at a same time.
 Therefore, it’s wise to refer to certain wave types being dominant at a particular time depending on the state of consciousness one is in.

 Also, there isn’t one type of brain wave that’s superior to other; the goal for healthy brain functioning is to find the best, most functional balance between the brain waves.

 1. Beta Waves: Frequency: 12 Hz to 40 Hz

 These are high frequency brain waves that are observed while we are awake.
 This is the realm of conscious thought, logical thinking, focused attention, problem solving and tend to have a stimulating effect.

 Stimulants like caffeine and energy drinks can naturally increase your beta activity.
 Most of us tend to stay too long in the Beta waves pattern, leading to innumerable health issues, compromised immune system and a feeling of burnout.

 Underproduction… ADHD, Depression, Poor Cognition, Fatigue.